jamesylgan/spark-tezos/README.md

 1. [Credits](#credits)

 ## Description
 With Spark Token, our objective is to observe the effects of deflationary tokens on the long term price stability of cryptocurrencies.
 We followed the Bomb Token's model of burning a portion of transactions, steadily and gradually decreasing the total token supply to achieve our token's deflationary nature.
 Deployed on the Tezos blockchain, Spark will initiate with a supply of 1,000,000 tokens and a burn rate of 2%.
 No new coins will be minted.
+This project is still in very early development phase.
+The token is yet to be released to the public.

 ## Whitepaper
 In order to access the whitepaper, please visit this link.